Okayama Japan Travel Guide

 Less common in city, seek through cultural exchange or rural initiatives in wider Okayama Prefecture.

-All areas within Okayama City maintain a very safe environment, including at night, consistent with Japan's low crime rate.
+All areas within Okayama City maintain a very safe environment, even at night, consistent with Japan's low crime rate.
 Standard safety precautions in a city are appropriate.

 Okayama Station area leads in transportation proximity.
-Omotecho offers good walking access to sights, although the Korakuen/Castle vicinity directly provides access to those specific attractions.
+Omotecho offers good you can walk to sights, although the Korakuen/Castle vicinity directly provides access to those specific attractions.

 Thoughtful booking secures desirable accommodations and favorable rates.